vamshiamruthapu/coverage/core-java-modules/core-java-spotbugs/SPOTBUGS.md

 }
 ```

-After implementing any of the previous suggested changes, running **"mvn clean compile site"** again will produce a **free-bugs report** like the one below :
+After implementing any of the previously suggested changes, running **"mvn clean compile site"** again will produce a **free-bugs report** like the one below :

 ![Capture d’écran 2023-11-18 à 15.53.55.png](https://ucarecdn.com/50f63813-99d6-40c3-b51e-e4148b6451ca/)